as

 Fire TV Stick restarts when powered through computer USB

 Cause: Insufficient power supply from laptop USB ports.
-The device requires up to 1 Amp at 5V, which many laptop USB ports can't provide during high CPU usage scenarios like streaming HD/4K video, audio content, or operating with weak Wi-Fi.
+The device requires up to 1 Amp at 5V, which many laptop USB ports can't provide during high CPU usage like streaming or weak Wi-Fi.

 Solution: Use one of these options: